auramagi/swift-scoped-state/README.md

 )
 ```

+The asynchronous sequence factories require iOS 18, macOS 15, tvOS 18, watchOS 11, or visionOS 2 even though the rest of the package supports the earlier versions listed above.

 #### Combine

-A `CurrentValueSubject` provides a current value, publishes updates, and accepts writes, so `.subject` creates a writable connection.
-Other publishers create read-only connections and require either an initial value or a synchronous current-value getter.
-Combine sources must use `Failure == Never`.
+Use `subject` for two-way access to a `CurrentValueSubject`, or `publisher` for a read-only stream whose failure type is `Never`.
+As with asynchronous sequences, a publisher connection needs either an initial value or a synchronous current-value getter:

 ```swift
 let status: WritableConnection<Status> = .subject(statusSubject)